magdalenaperry/mags-employee-tracker/README.md

 ---
 ## Description
 This is a terminal based application made with SQL, inquirer, and console.table.
-The application was made to expedite updating an employee database and hosting information regarding department names, roles, and specific employees and their corresponding information.
+The application was made to expedite updating a hospital employee database and hosting information regarding department names, roles, and specific employees and corresponding information.

 ---
 ## Installation